punjabimohit/Shortest-Path-in-a-Network/README.md

 Edge: Edge class is used to represent edges of the graph.
 Path: Path class stores name and distance of path.
 Pair: Pair class represents the String pairs.
-Heap: Heap Class is use to efficiently design Dijkstra's Algorithm using concept of minimum priority queue.
-GraphException: Used to signal violations of preconditions for shortest path algorithms.

 Task:
 Building the Graph: Using network input file we will build our graph.
 We have use double to handle the floating point distance.
 Each input link is represented by adding two edges, one in each direction
 Changes to the Graph: All the operations for the changes of the Graph are present in the Graph class.